Multiple Sclerosis And Incontinence

-This is an alternative form of long term catheterisation and involves a small surgical procedure to place a tube directly into your bladder through your abdomen.
+A suprapubic catheter is an alternative form of long term catheterisation and involves a small surgical procedure to place a tube directly into your bladder through your abdomen.
 Again you can attach the tube to a valve or a drainage bag.
-For more information of Suprapubic Catheters click here.

-This is a major operation used to treating an overactive bladder with symptoms of urgency and frequency.
+A Detrusor Myectomy is a major operation used to treating an overactive bladder with symptoms of urgency and frequency.
 It involves removing all or part of the outer muscle layer that surrounds the bladder.
-To find out more about the surgical procedure Detrusor Myectomy click here.

 Sacral Nerve Stimulation